ypan23-1876660/CEATestingModel/README.md

 python setup.py install
 ```

-To ensure that the dependencies to run `axwx` are installed on your computer you will want to run the following command:
+To ensure that the dependencies to run `ml4cea` are installed on your computer you will want to run the following command:

 ```
 pip install -r requirements.txt